jjkay03/NationsEvent/README.md

 - `Meet player death` : Make players drop meet on death.
 - `Iron door` : Make it so player with right permission can open iron doors with hands.
 (Created for NG3)
 - `Farm protection` : Make it so players and mobs can't trample crops.
 (Created for NG4)
+- `Speedy Blocks` : Make players faster when they are standing on certain blocks.
+(Created for NG5)

 <br>